cbolz/rhte-fy18/ansible-inside/lab/index.md

 ### vCenter Provider status

-Last but not leat, let's check the vCenter Provider:
+Last but not least, let's check the vCenter Provider:

 1. Navigate to ***Compute*** -> ***Infrastructure*** -> ***Providers***